PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-0-4-maintenance-release.md

 ---

-## Issues involved in the milestone 8.0.4
+## Issues involved in the 8.0.4 patch release

 - [Back office: the translation of the pagination label in products list and combinations list is not correct](https://github.com/PrestaShop/PrestaShop/issues/32053)
 - [Back office: translations - 2 exceptions displayed when trying to add/update language Breton](https://github.com/PrestaShop/PrestaShop/issues/31384)